yasarkhangithub/PolyWeb/README.md

 The PolyWeb source code can be checkedout from [PolyWeb GitHub Page](https://github.com/yasarkhangithub/PolyWeb).

 ### Datasets
 There are three different types of datasets used for PolyWeb evaluation experiments, i.e. RDF, RDB and TSV.
+RDF dataset is available in the form of Virtuoso db file, RDB dataset is available in the form of MySQL database dump file and TSV dataset is available in the form of TSV file.

-These datasets can be downloaded from [PolyWeb Datasets]().
+These datasets can be downloaded from [PolyWeb Datasets](https://goo.gl/TkoObW).

 ### Settings
 Each RDF dataset was loaded into a different Virtuoso (Open Source v.7.2.4.2) SPARQL endpoint SPARQL endpoint on separate physical machines.
 Relational data set is loaded into MySQL database and CSV dataset into Apache Drill.
 All experiments are carried out on a local network, so that network cost remains negligible.
 The machines used for experiments have a 2.60 GHz Core i7 processor, 8 GB of RAM and 500 GB hard disk running a 64-bit Windows 7 OS.
 The database configuration parameters are used as default configuration for MySQL database.
 Default configurations are also used for Apache Drill.